petarturukalo/micro-guitar-tuner/README.md

 understanding/assumptions)
 - basically give all the info needed for the reader to build their own pico guitar tuner using my source
-- should link to pico docs at all? or reader expected to be familiar?
+- should link to pico docs at all (pico sdk?)? or reader expected to be familiar? can ref pico sdk or other material to remind them how to build it, or give instructions on making it with cmake
 - mention how to run tests (emulation, graph outputs, etc.). or put in test/README.md and tell reader to go look there
 - mention parameters (sampling rate, etc.), implementation and limitations of FFT,